AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 - Do not give your child Amoxiclav for more than 2 weeks.
 If your child still feels unwell, you should take him to the doctor again.

-If you have given your child more Amoxiclav than prescribed, symptoms may include gastrointestinal upset (nausea, vomiting and diarrhoea) or convulsions.
-Consult the child's doctor as soon as possible.
-Take a medicine bottle to show the doctor.
+If you give your child more Amoxiclav than prescribed, symptoms may include gastrointestinal upset (nausea, vomiting and diarrhoea) or fits.
+Consult your child's doctor as soon as possible.
+Take the bottle of medicine to show the doctor.

 If you forget to give Amoxiclav

-If you forget to give your child a dose, do it as soon as you remember.
+If you miss a dose, give it to your child as soon as you remember.
 Do not give your child the next dose too soon, but wait about 4 hours before giving the next dose.

 If your child stops taking Amoxiclav

-Continue to give Amoxiclav to your child until the treatment is finished, even if he feels better.
+Continue to give your child Amoxiclav until the treatment is finished, even if he or she feels better.
 Your child needs every dose to help fight the infection.
-If some bacteria survive, they can cause the infection to return.
+If some bacteria survive, they may cause the infection to come back.

 4. Possible side effects